lockerpm/examples/user_data_encryption/README.md

 ## Encrypting the Sensitive Data of User with Locker

-If your system has some sensitive user data such as addresses, identification cards, bank accounts, etc..., you should not save directly to the database.
-The data should be encrypted before saving to the database.
+When dealing with sensitive user data like addresses, identification cards, and bank accounts, it's crucial not to store it directly in the database.
+Instead, encrypt the data before saving it.
+Proper management of encryption keys is paramount.

-Managing the encryption key is a critical issue.
-In this example, we'll demonstrate how to create, save, and use these encryption keys in the process of encrypting and decrypting sensitive user data.
+In this example, we'll illustrate the process of generating, storing, and utilizing encryption keys for securing sensitive user information.

 ### Getting Started